QuaSi-Software/Documentation/docs/resie_fundamentals.md

 Energy systems can be classified into seven categories, which are:

-* `Bounded sink`: A unit consuming a flexible amount of energy.
-For example can consume waste heat produced by other units.
+* `Bounded sink`: A unit taking in a flexible amount of energy.
+For example a chiller taking in waste heat that is a by-product of the processing of other units.
-* `Bounded source`: A unit producing a flexible amount of energy, drawing it from outside the network boundary.
+* `Bounded source`: A unit outputting a flexible amount of energy, drawing it from outside the network boundary.
 For example drawing in heat from the ambient environment.
 * `Fixed sink`: A unit consuming an amount of energy fixed within a time step.
 For example a demand of hot water for heating.
-* `Fixed source`: A unit producing an amount of energy fixed within a time step.
+* `Fixed source`: A unit outputting an amount of energy fixed within a time step.
 For example a photovoltaic power plant.
 * `Transformer`: A unit transforming energy in at least one medium to energy in at least one medium.
-For example a heat pump using lower temperature heat and electricity to produce higher temperature heat.
+For example a heat pump using electricity to elevate heat to a higher temperature heat.
 * `Storage`: A unit storing energy in a given medium.
 For example a buffer tank storing hot water.
 * `Bus`: A special type of unit used to facilitate the transport of energy from and to other units.
 Has only one implementation.